 Interspersed around Oxford, one can find mottos in Latin, which have Hebrew Biblical origin.
 This includes the motto of the university: ‘Dominus illuminatio mea,’ from Psalm chapter 27: ‘The Lord is my light, and my salvation; whom then shall I fear: the Lord is the strength of my life; of whom then shall I be afraid.’
 This is read in the Hebrew prayers from the beginning of the month of Elul until the end of Sukkot.
 A lesser-known motto may be found over the front gate of Hertford College, opposite the Bodleian Library.
-It bears the motto: ‘Sicut cervus anhelat ad fontes aquarum,’ which is taken from Psalm 42:1, and widely translated, taken from the King James Bible, as: ‘As the hart panteth… Read More »
+It bears the motto: ‘Sicut cervus anhelat ad fontes aquarum,’ which is taken from Psalm 42:1, and widely translated, taken from the King James Bible, as: ‘As the hart panteth a… Read More »

 ב"ה